aledeloss/sign-up-form/README.md

 - `npm install`,
 - `npm run dev`.

+## Deployment

+You may find a demo of the form in https://sign-up-form-aledeloss.vercel.app/.

 ## Known issues

 - The validation in the phone number field is currently not working.
 When applying the mask for the pattern, it got broken.
 And given the time set for the task, I decided to move forward with the functionality.